 Twelve years on from one of the definitive performances of modern times by Frankel in the 2000 Guineas, the 2023 Newmarket hero became his first winner in the race as a sire.

-The success on the Rowley Mile made it five wins in seven career starts for the Juddmonte-owned colt and, bar that blip in the Greenham, he's been essentially faultless since his debut.
+The success on the Rowley Mile made it five wins in seven career starts for the Juddmonte-owned colt and, bar that blip in the Greenham, he had been essentially faultless since his debut.

-He looks every inch a top miler and with three wins on good ground to his name, the prospect of faster conditions underfoot as we move into high summer shouldn't be a worry fort this excellent mover.
+He looked every inch a top miler and with three wins on good ground to his name, the prospect of faster conditions underfoot as we moved into high summer shouldn't have been a worry for this excellent mover.

 Chaldean was sent off the 13/8 favourite for St James's Palace Stakes at Royal Ascot in June but the son of Frankel was upstaged by Paddington.

 Balding’s runner appeared to hold every chance in that Ascot contest, but the three-year-old faded and many of the rivals that Chaldean had previously slammed in the Guineas finished far closer to the Frankel colt on that occasion.

 It’s not hard to have doubts over the form of this season’s three-year-old milers and Chaldean didn’t do much to ease those fears with another disappointing effort in the Prix Jean Prat at Deauville.

 Balding’s runner finished way down the field in that French contest and it was clear that he hadn’t given his best running.